virajrai/livesubway/README.md

-ADI LEADERS - PLEASE LET US KNOW IF YOU ARE MAKING CHANGES TO THIS REPOSITORY - recent modifications have significantly disrupted workflow for the team.
-Thank you!

 # Live Subway

 Live Subway is a project to provide real-time visualization of the NYC subways, using the real-time MTA data feeds, written with [Flask](flask.pocoo.org).